Cybercrime Ad Hoc Committee

-The organisational session was originally scheduled to take place in August 2020, but was postponed to 10-12 May 2021 in New York, due to the impact of the COVID-19 pandemic.
+The organisational session was originally scheduled to take place in August 2020, but was postponed to 10-12 May 2021 in New York due to the impact of the COVID-19 pandemic.
 There, it was decided that the Ad Hoc Committee shall convene at least six sessions, each lasting ten days.
-The first session will be held 17–28 January 2022.
+The first session took place 28 February –11 March 2022, in New York, and the second session was held on 30 May and lasted until 10 June 2022, in Vienna, where member states submitted their draft proposals.
+The third session will be held 29 August – 9 September 2022, in New York.

 The Ad Hoc Committee will meet in Vienna and New York.
-It will hold its first, third, and sixth sessions in New York and the second, fourth and fifth sessions in Vienna.
-The consultations among member states of the committee on the meeting schedule are ongoing.
-The UN Secretary-General’s ‘Proposed programme budget for 2022’ estimates that 3 negotiating sessions of the Ad Hoc Committee will be held in 2022, 3 in 2023 and the final concluding session in 2024.
+It will hold its first, third, and sixth session in New York and the second, fourth and fifth session in Vienna.
+The consultations among member states of the committee on the meeting schedule are ongoing among member states of the committee.
+The UN Secretary-General’s ‘Proposed programme budget for 2022’ estimates that 3 negotiating sessions of the Ad Hoc Committee will be held in 2022, three in 2023, along with the final, concluding session in 2024.

 On substantive matters, the committee will first exhaust every effort to reach agreement by consensus.
 However, should a consensus not be possible, the Bureau will decide that the decisions shall be taken by a two-thirds majority of present voting representatives.
 The chair will then inform the committee that every effort to reach a consensus has been exhausted.